Content Marketing Guide for Local Business

 Learn How Wikipedia Describes Content Marketing

-Wikipedia defines “content marketing” as…
+Wikipedia defines “content technique” for marketing as…

 Content marketing is a form of marketing focused on creating, publishing and distributing content for a targeted audience online.
 It is often used by businesses in order to: